 Alwar: 3 arrested for gangraping woman, sharing video clip of incident on social media

-Alwar, May 08: Three out of five accused were arrested for allegedly gangraping a young before her husband near Thanagazi in Rajasthan's Alwar district on April 26.
+Alwar, May 08: Three out of five accused were arrested for allegedly gangraping a young infront of her husband near Thanagazi in Rajasthan's Alwar district on April 26.

 The incident happened when the husband and wife were traveling on a bike in Thanagazi area on April 26 when they were stopped by the accused.
 The couple was forced to remove their clothes and were beaten up badly.